Dauie/libft/README.md

 # libft

-Libft is a personal 'standard' library written in C. I am continuously adding to it as I write the majority of my projects for school with this library.
-If you're insane and you like reviewing C code, please let me know if you think I've made a mistake, or you think I can improve in any way.
+Libft is a personal standard library written in C. I am continuously adding to it as I write the majority of my projects with it.
+The reason I did this is to learn from the ground up the basics of the C programming language.
+I've written it all with the intent of it being as human readable as possible, but you can find a description for the majority of the function below.

 #Libft - Descriptions